 South America

-They define a macro-areas as areas of roughly continental size.
+Hammarström & Donohue (2014) define macro-areas as areas of roughly continental size.
 The same distribution is used in Glottolog (4.5, Hammarström, Forkel & Haspelmath 2022; only with the label ‘Papunesia’ instead of ‘Multinesia’).
 The authors state (Glottolog 4.5, Hammarström, Forkel & Haspelmath 2022; https://glottolog.org/meta/glossary#macroarea, accessed Jan 10th 2022, 11:40CET):

 “The division of the inhabited landmass into the macro-areas defined here is optimal in the following sense.
 It is the division